bagriy-andrey/ai-stock-app/README.md

 Authenticated users can manage a persistent MongoDB-backed stock watchlist from the web app at `http://localhost:3000/watchlist`.
 The page uses the stored app JWT and calls the API with an `Authorization: Bearer <jwt>` header.
+The dashboard links to this protected page.

 Watchlist items are stored with `userId`, uppercase `ticker`, optional `companyName`, `createdAt`, and `updatedAt`.
 Duplicate tickers are rejected per user, and deletes only match items owned by the authenticated user.
+Ticker input is trimmed, converted to uppercase, and validated before persistence.

 Example add request: